 Breathing underwater seems like an impossible feat.
 Yet underwater explorers make the impossible a reality every day with scuba gear that provides oxygen while deep below the surface.
 The keystone to this miraculous technology?
-Carefully pressurized air tanks which deliver breathable air at just the right intensity to sustain human life at depth.
+Carefully pressurized air tanks deliver breathable air at just the right intensity to sustain human life at depth.

 But what is the ideal pressure for a scuba tank?
 How do different tank types and sizes impact required pressure?
 What role does depth play in all this?